edonasaliu/Connect-4/README.md

    ```
 5. Note:
    1. Make sure to activate the virtual environment.
-   2. If you run into requirements issues, maybe your local machine is set up wtih different package version.
+   2. If you run into requirements issues, maybe your local machine is set up with different package version.
 For example, you can switch python==8.22.1 to python==8.18.1.

 ## A video demonstration playing the AI using the GUI user interaction flow: